ietf-wg-nfsv4/internationalization/draft-ietf-nfsv4-internationalization.md

 identifier comparison security considerations.
-File component names are identifiers with respect to the identifier comparison discussion in {{RFC6943}} because they are sed to identify the objects to which ACLs are applied (See the respective Sections 6 of RFC7530 {{RFC7530}} and RFC8881 {{RFC8881}}).
+File component names are identifiers with respect to the identifier comparison discussion in {{RFC6943}} because they are used to identify the objects to which ACLs are applied (See the respective Sections 6 of RFC7530 {{RFC7530}} and RFC8881 {{RFC8881}}).